gillian-guide/gillian-guide.github.io/docs/Additional-Setup.en.md

 !!! danger "But other guides use more options!"
     ^^Don't use them^^.
 They might have helped back in 2009 when the average customer PC's couldn't really handle precaching and other stuff, but nowadays these options just make things worse or act as a pure placebo.

-??? note "Full list of launch options"
+??? abstract "Full list of launch options"
     You can use these options for tweaking, debugging and playing around.
 The list is taken from the [PCGW page](https://www.pcgamingwiki.com/wiki/Grand_Theft_Auto_IV#Launch_options)

     | Option | Description |